-The theme for Refugee Week for 2015 to 2017 will be “With courage let us all combine”.
+The theme for Refugee Week for 2015 to 2017 is “With courage let us all combine”.
 Taken from the second verse of the national anthem, the theme celebrates the courage of refugees and of people who speak out against persecution and injustice.
 It serves as a call for unity and for positive action, encouraging Australians to improve our nation’s welcome for refugees and to acknowledge the skills and energy refugees bring to their new home.

 It takes courage to be a refugee: As people who have faced persecution because of who they are (their race, nationality or membership of a persecuted group) or what they believe (their religion or political opinion), refugees need courage:

 - The courage not to deny identity or beliefs in the face of persecution.

 - The courage to leave all that is familiar and step into the unknown in search of peace.